Pakistan Academy of Letters: Awards

+The Academy also confers annual awards for books in Urdu, Punjabi, Sindhi, Pashto, Baluchi, Siraiki, Brahui, Hindko, English, and in translation.
+Known as the National Literary Awards, these were first launched in 1981 and expanded in 2017.

 Commemorative postage stamp issued for the academy

 On 24 September 2003, Pakistan Postal Services issued a commemorative postage stamp on the 25th anniversary of the academy's 'official founding' in 1978.

 Recent developments

-In 2020, Pakistan Academy of Letters inaugurated 'Faiz Ahmed Faiz Auditorium' on Faiz Ahmed Faiz's birthday with the poet's daughters Muneeza Hashmi, Salima Hashmi and noted scholar Iftikhar Arif in attendance.
+In 2020, Pakistan Academy of Letters inaugurated 'Faiz Ahmed Faiz Auditorium' on Faiz Ahmad Faiz's birthday with the poet's daughters Muneeza Hashmi, Salima Hashmi and noted litterateur Iftikhar Arif in attendance.
 Federal Minister of Education Shafqat Mahmood also spoke on the occasion.